verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 ## Cloud run DNS woes

 Another thing I couldn't manage to automate my way out of was the explicit domain name association that GCP requires for Cloud Run.
-When you create a Cloud Run service, you get a url like `https://app-name-blahblahblah.run.app`, which you can't just CNAME because of DNS.
+When you create a Cloud Run service, you get a url like `https://app-name-blah-blah-blah.run.app`, which you can't just CNAME.
 So you instead have to create a `Domain Mapping` that seems to tell Google's routers "it's okay to respect this other domain".
 The IAM around this is really funky, though.
 [The Cloud Run IAM Roles documentation](https://cloud.google.com/run/docs/reference/iam/roles) page explicitly calls out that:

 ```
 Roles only apply to Cloud Run services, they do not apply to Cloud Run domain mappings.
 The Project > Editor role is needed to create or update domain mappings.